 - Identifying and keeping a handle on your academic book’s argument and main threads.
 Trust that this will happen.
-For me and for many other authors, this does not really become clear until you have almost completed the entire manuscript.
 Getting senior scholars’ constructive comments helps you get a more objective view, too.

 Best Uses of Time and Energy in Stage 2

 - If you have not yet done so, establish a long-term writing partnership to help break out of perfectionist tendencies and make regular, sustained writing progress.
 (For more resources on this topic, enter your name and email in the form above.)